Quetzaly88/Battleship_P3-python/README.md

     This project has the workspace template from Code Institute.
 It's a simple battleship game using Python.
 This game includes: two boards, one for the computer and one for a user.
 Ten oportunities to guess and hit the ships.
 The computer's ships are hidden and the hits and misses have the X symbol and - symbol respective .

+**Updated version**
+    - The computer makes its own guesses against the players.
+    - The winner is declared based on who sinks all the opponent's ships first, or who has more remaining after 10 rounds.
+    - Enhanced input validation and user feedback improve gameplay.

+    /////
-    In this updated version, the computer also takes turns guessing the user's ships, and the game announces the winner based on who sinks all the opponent's ships first.
+    , the computer also takes turns guessing the user's ships, and the game announces the winner based on who sinks all the opponent's ships first.
 If all turns are used without either side sinking all ships, the game will determine the winner based on the remaining ships or declare a draw.

 ![mockup](./assets/images/mockup.webp)